DaveBenham/VenomModules/README.md

 ### Summary of features

 - Modes for audio, low frequency, and 0 Hz carrier linear FM
-- The audio and low frequency modes can also be setup for triggered or gated one shot mode
+- The audio and low frequency modes can also be setup for triggered, retriggered, or gated one shot mode
+- The triggered one shot mode can generate the undertone/subharmonic series
 - Oversampling options to control aliasing
 - Simultaneous outputs for Sine, Triangle, Square, and Saw waveforms, plus a highly configurable Mix
 - Each waveform has controls/inputs for shape, phase, offset, and level